connexta/ingest/README.md

 `http://127.0.0.1:9040/swagger-ui.html`

-The Ingest is deployed with Spring Boot Actuator.
+The Ingest service is deployed with Spring Boot Actuator.
 To view the Actuator endpoints in a local deployment, enter this URL into a web browser:

 `http://127.0.0.1:9040/actuator/`